Thes3us/PyCPU/README.md

 # PyCPU
 A custom 8-bit CPU emulator and Assembler written in Python.
 This project simulates the internal workings of a processor, including the Fetch-Decode-Execute cycle, an ALU, and a CU.
 You can write programs in a custom Assembly language, compile them into machine code, and execute them on the virtual CPU.
 Please refer the [Instructions](Instructions.md) to learn to write your own assembly or binary code.
-Inspired from "OVERTURE" architechture from the game "Turing complete".
+Inspired from "OVERTURE" architecture from the game "Turing complete".
 ## Features
 - Assembler: Converts human-readable Assembly instructions into 8-bit binary strings.
 - ALU Simulation: Implements binary addition, subtraction, and logic gates (AND, OR, NAND, NOR) using bitwise operations.